-There are a variety of dietary treatments that can help get stomach pain under control, and Cheryl has had many years of experience specializing helping clients manage these through diet.
+There are a variety of dietary treatments that can help get stomach pain under control, and Cheryl has had many years of experience specializing helping clients manage digestive distress through diet.
 She has also done several intensive training on a low FODMAP diet, which helps reduce tummy troubles in over 70% of people with IBS and IBD.
-Yes, the diet can be overwhelming, but you’ll get recipes, meal plans, concrete lists and resources and the support you need.
+Did you get a one page handout on the low FODMAP diet?
+There’s much more detail you need to be successful, and to implement the reintroduction phase.
+You’ll receive lists of allowed foods/foods to avoid, local brands, quick meals, recipes, meal plans, apps, books and resources and the support you need.
 More on a low FODMAP diet here.

 Good Cardiovascular Health:

 Are your blood sugars, blood pressure and cholesterol starting to creep upwards?
 There’s no good reason to wait to get diagnosed with heart disease to take better care of your body, and plenty of reasons to be proactive!
 While medications and supplements can be helpful for many people, nothing can replace healthy, balanced meals and exercise.